cryptohack/cryptohack-blog/_posts/2021-01-11-cracking-chinese-proxy-realworldctf.md

 Server Message 2: 05060001000000000000
 ```

 The "Server Message 2" is full of nullbytes because the host was unreachable.
-This leaks the pure keystream at these indexes.
+This leaks the pure keystream at these indexes, which overlap with the entire "Client Message 2" IP.

-Knowing this, we can easily learn the original IP in "Client Message 2" in the packet capture, and flip them to whatever we please.
+Knowing this, we can easily learn the original requested IP in the packet capture, and flip them to whatever we please.
 We find out that the IP is 192.168.31.239, and after plugging that into our script, get an inbound connection on port 8000.

 Here is our final solution script: